TengMCing/scrubwren/README.md

 # scrubwren
-Simple Collection of Reticulate Utilities: Better WRappers for a smoother ExperieNce
+Specialized Collection of Reticulate Utilities: Better WRappers for a smoother ExperieNce